Legal December 08, 2025 11 min read 2416 views

 ❌ “Digital CP12s aren’t accepted.”

-For full legal context on possession claims, refer to the Housing Act 1988 , which governs Section 21 notices.
+For full legal context on possession claims, refer to the Housing Act 1988.

 Keep clean digital records.
 Share certificates promptly.
 Maintain a continuous chain of CP12s.